PANmedia/raptor-editor-rails/README.md

 The simplest way to get [Raptor Editor](http://www.raptor-editor.com/) onto the asset pipeline in your Rails applications.

-__IMPORTANT: PLEASE READ!__ Some folks are having difficulties with Raptor Editor in its beta form as supplied by this gem.
-The Raptor core team is literally on the brink of a new release which brings major changes to their build process.
-We're sitting tight waiting for the new Raptor Editor release before we upgrade raptor-editor-rails.
-In the mean time, you may want to download and install Raptor Editor manually from http://www.raptor-editor.com/.

 ## Version

 Version 0.2.2 contains Raptor Editor 0.5.11.